golioth/docs/docs/services/3-lightdb/3-read-write-data.md

 ### Reading data with GET

-The return value of the CoAP API depends on what is stored on Light DB, which can be any JSON like data type like mentioned [on this guide](./structure-data).
+The return value of the CoAP API depends on what is stored on LightDB, which can be any JSON like data type like mentioned [on this guide](./structure-data).
 The value will be encoded depending on the `accept` header that is set on the request.

 So to read the device data, we can issue a GET request like this: